 Summary: Virginia Tech University has developed a methodology for testing helmets for their ability to reduce concussions.
 After football and hockey helmets, they launched ratings for bicycle helmets in June of 2018.
 We have some reservations about their testing, but strongly support the concept of trying to rank helmets for low-level impact performance.
 We have a page listing helmet models where the STAR ratings and Consumer Reports ratings concur.
 This page was updated on April 1, 2020.

 Virginia Tech's Biomechanical Engineering department has been involved in concussion research in football for a number of years, outfitting teams with sensors to detect concussion-level hits and developing a very large database of hits and diagnoses.
 They developed a program called STAR ratings based on that research, rating football helmets on their ability to prevent concussions.
 Although there is no agreement among helmet and concussion experts that the ratings are based on exact concussion parameters, we think they represent a valid attempt to use lab testing to highlight concussion-level performance.

 After football, VT took on hockey helmets.
-Now in 2018 they have developed a program to rate bicycle helmets.
+Then in 2018 they developed a program to rate bicycle helmets.
 It is headed up by Megan Bland, a Graduate Research Assistant and PhD Candidate at the VT Helmet Lab in their Department of Biomedical Engineering and Mechanics.
 She is working with Dr. Steven Rowson and Craig McNally, and the methodology is similar to the football and hockey helmet programs.
 Their STAR ratings page has all the details.
 Here is a video of the test methods that summarizes the testing.
 The project was funded by the Insurance Institute for Highway Safety, and they have been publicizing it.